cedars-sinai-genomics-core/FFPE_RNAseq/README.txt

 Select the Runs option in the Project to view the status of your runs.
 To view and download the data, select the Data option

-4. Upload results to Titan and use Automation system to generate combined Count file and MultiQC report
+4. Upload results to Titan and use run FFPE_mRNA_multiqc_report_generation.sh followed by FFPE_mRNA_count_matrix_generation.sh to generate multiqc report and the count file.
+(The two bash files are in /common/genomics-core/bin).